Dkyse/213_Project_debugger/README.md

 # 213 Project Debugger Instructions

 ## General Instructions:
-Run the makefile in the `experiment_1_stop_by_instructions` folder.
-You can then run the experiment executable.
-The experiment executable first takes in the program path, then any command line inputs that the program requires.
+Run the makefile in the `parallel_debugger` folder.
+You can then run the parallel_debugger executable.
+The parallel_debugger executable first takes in the program path, then any command line inputs that the program requires.
 The program should be an executable.
-The experiment first displays sources files related to the executable, then it displays the thread ID, instruction address, file path and line number.
+The parallel_debugger first displays sources files related to the executable, then it displays the thread ID, instruction address, file path and line number.
 To advance the debugger, press enter.

-To get help, just type `experiment`
+To get help, just type `parallel_debugger`

 ## Example Letter Count program: